Medically-Monitored Detox – Now Available

 ARC’s Transition Programs offer low cost housing to men and women in the early stages of sobriety who are transitioning to the next level of care.
 Transition housing provides much needed support during a critical time in rehabilitation; ARC’s peer mentors help clients establish a path to a better life through a safe and monitored re-integration into the community.

-The Drop-In Sobering Program at the William H. Moore Center is an ARC facility whose staff works with local law enforcement, hospitals and mental health professionals to provide safe sobering services to dangerously intoxicated individuals.
+The Drop-In Sobering Program at the William H. Moore Center is an ARC facility whose staff works with local law enforcement, hospitals and individuals to provide safe sobering services to those suffering dangerously intoxication.
 Each person who comes to the sobering facility is kept under close observation and given food and a place to sleep until they are sober.

 Dr. Darryl Inaba has served as ARC’s Director of Clinical and Behavioral Health Services since 2009.
 He is the nation’s leading expert in addiction disease and a co-founder of the Haight Ashbury Clinic, as well as a renowned author whose texts are used in universities across the country.